requiremind/requiremind.github.io/source/_posts/2015-01-02-currying-spice-up-your-javascript-functions.md

 sendMessageFromSherlock('IA', 'Stop boring me and think.
 It\'s the new sexy.');
 ```

-Well that's fine, but as you can see the implementation is quite naive and can't resolve all the currying case, but we're moving towards the final syntax.
+Well that's fine, but as you can see the implementation is quite naive and can't resolve all the currying case, but we're getting closer to the final syntax.

 #### 2 - A better implementation